 BACKGROUND CHECKS – Better Impact

-Anyone wishing to volunteer in the school must submit the “Volunteer Background” form and be approved prior to volunteering in the school.
+Anyone wishing to volunteer in the school must complete the “Volunteer Background” form and be approved prior to volunteering in the school.
 You may submit an on-line form application on our Volunteer page.
 Click on the Parent/Guardian Volunteer and Background Application.
 This will bring up the correct form.
-After signing up on the Better Impact site, be sure to note your sign in & password information.
+After signing up on the Better Impact site, be sure to keep track of your sign in & password information.
 You will need this information to sign into the Volunteer Computer.

 Emergency Text Alert Notifications